-(d) Permanent transfers of allocations are not permitted.
+(e) Permanent transfers of allocations are not permitted.

+A CP who has received a transferred allocation may not transfer this allocation or a portion thereof to a CPC or New Entrant.

+A transferred allocation or portion thereof shall not be considered a precedent for future allocation decisions.

 CNCPs and New Entrants are not eligible to transfer any whole or part of their allocations, nor to receive any whole or part of an allocation from CPCs or New Entrants.

-8.3.
-A CPC or New Entrant that does not intend to fish, transfer, or preserve its allocation for conservation purposes, in a given allocation period, shall notify the Commission in writing, within xx days of the Annual meeting of the Commission.
+A CPC or New Entrant that does not intend to fish, transfer, or preserve its allocation for conservation purposes, in a calendar year period, may notify, on a voluntary basis, the Commission in writing, within xx days of the Annual meeting of the Commission.
 The unused allocation shall be re-allocated in accordance with Article 9.12.

+Allocation transfers shall not prejudice the determination of future allocations of CPCs.

-Article 9.
+[Article 9.
 IMPLEMENTATION

-Priority Species
+Priority Fish Stocks

 9.1.
-Allocations shall be established as a matter of first priority for the following species:
+Allocations shall be established as a matter of priority for the fish stocks listed as first priority in Annex 1.

-(a) yellowfin tuna;

-(b) bigeye tuna;

-(c) skipjack tuna;

-(d) albacore tuna;

-(e) swordfish.

-The Commission may determine an order of priority for the remaining species covered by this Allocation Regime pursuant to Article 5.1 and Annex 1, for which it will gradually implement allocations.
+The Commission may determine an order of priority for the remaining fish stocks pursuant to Article 5.1 and Annex 1, for which it will gradually implement allocations.
 In determining the order of priority, the Commission shall consider the advice from the Scientific Committee, and factor in:

-the availability and reliability of data for the species;
+the availability and reliability of data for the remaining fish stocks;

-the status of the species;
+the status of the stocks;

-the schedule (cycle) for species/stock assessments; and
+the stock assessment cycles; and

 the need to manage the workload of the Commission by rotating the timing of various TAC decisions.